Mingxiao Liu Ph.D. Defense and Graduation

 Brian Collins and Daniel Kang represented the MOCORE laboratory in the 2019 Office of Innovation and Entrepreneurship Summer Scholarship program.
 Brian Collins developed work for a vibrotactile stimulation device geared towards virtual reality rehabilitation research.
 Daniel Kang worked to further develop a prototype glove for the Cognitive Agency research project.

 Hoboken Summer School Community Outreach

 Hoboken Summer school students of all ages toured various laboratories at Stevens.
-The tour group stopped by the MOCORE laboratory for a short presentation given by Sean Sanford and Mingxiao Liu on neuromuscular pathologies and assistive devices.
-One student had the opportunity to demonstrate a new virtual reality task developed by Sam Wilder.
+The tour group visited the MOCORE laboratory for a presentation given by Sean Sanford and Mingxiao Liu on neuromuscular pathologies and assistive devices.
+Students had the opportunity to demonstrate a new virtual reality task developed by Sam Wilder.

 Hoboken Middle School Community Outreach

-Local Hoboken Middle School students had the opporunity to visit the MOCORE laboratory and take part in interactive workshops geared towards our research in user-device integration.
+Local Hoboken Middle School students had the opportunity to visit the MOCORE laboratory and take part in interactive workshops geared towards our research in user-device integration.

 Mount Sinai Spinal Cord Injury Community Fair